ktrushin/beryl/README.md

 `include` is dedicated for public header files of the libraries.
 Not olnly does it intoroduce a better layout and but also prevents too deep directory nesting.
-Each of three directories mentioned above has a separate subdirectory for each library/binary (only `ssi` at the moment).
+Each of three directories mentioned above has a separate subdirectory for each library/binary.
 That makes it easy to extend the project with other libraries/binaries just by placing their subdirectories alongside with existing one.